milliemince/eBay-shipping-predictions/README.md

 ### CNN
 We then used the important features identified by our regression model and XGBoost as the features we would feed into a CNN with X layers.

+### XGBoost and Catboost
+Another tool we’ve used is a random forest / decision tree package called Catboost.
+This is similar to XGBoost, however it focuses on categorical data (hence the “cat” in Catboost), discrete data that represents categories rather than continuous numerical data.
+This is useful to us because several of our important features are categorical, such as zipcodes, package size (small, medium, large), and item type.
+Upon running a Catboost model on a subset of our data (20,000 rows) with default parameters, we were able to achieve a loss of 0.49 (using the loss function provided by eBay).
+This is a promising number, considering the small subset of data used and lack of fine tuning.

+With fine tuned XGBoost, we were only able to get a loss of 0.51.
+The contrast of Catboost’s performance shows how a categorically tailored package seems to be a better choice.

+Catboost also includes an overfitting-detection tool.
+This stops more trees from being created if the model begins to perform worse.

+According to Catboost documentation, the best parameters to fine tune are: learning rate, L2 regularization (coefficient of the L2 regularization term of the cost function), random strength (the amount of randomness to use for scoring splits when the tree structure is selected), bagging temperature (which impacts how random weights are assigned), border count (the number of splits for numerical features), and tree growing policy (which impacts the symmetry of the trees).
+We plan on fine tuning these parameters in order to better Catboost’s performance on our data.

+We plan on using Catboost either as part of our final model, or just to determine feature importance.

 ### Loss function
 After training our model, we used the loss function provided by eBay of which the baseline (random guessing) loss is 0.75.